 Personal Care services are the activities that assist the person with activities of daily living (ADL's) including bathing, transferring, dressing, grooming, and assistance during meals, and assistance with difficulties with incontinence.
 Personal Care Services through the Waiver is offered an extension through the DC State Medicaid Plan Personal Care services.
-DC State Medicaid Plan Personal Care services must be exhausted prior to Waiver Personal Care can be used.
-Personal Care services through the DC State Medicaid Plan and the wavier must be provided by a Home Health Agency.
+DC State Medicaid Plan Personal Care services through the DC State Medicaid Plan and the wavier must be provided by a Home Health Agency.